top of page

 Support for migrant care workers

-Information from the Work Rights Centre about where you stand as a migrant care worker in relation to various situations at work
+Information about where you stand as a migrant care worker in relation to various situations at work

-A database compiled by the Autonomy Institute which makes it easier to identify other potential employers in your area
+A database which makes it easier to identify other sponsoring employers in your area

-An organisation called SponsorSwitch which may be able to support you in finding a new employer
+recruitment agency which may be able to help you to find a new sponsored employer

 UK Modern Slavery & Exploitation Helpline